ielab/searchrefiner/docs/tools.md

 # Tools

-CiteMed currently has three tools:
+searchrefiner currently has three tools:

  - Query interface: for exploring retrieval statistics and retrieved citations.
  - QueryVis: for exploring a query as a tree representation and for editing the query with a structured editor.